sagiegurari/cargo-make/README.md

 ```
 * [New environment variable](#usage-env-global) **CARGO_MAKE_PROFILE** which holds the profile name and can be used by conditions, scripts and commands.

-Additional profiles can be set in the config section but have limited support.
+It is possible to activate multiple profiles simultaneously using **additional_profiles**, but these have limited support.

 ```toml
 [config]